Whoa! You don’t see this everyday!

-When someone mentioned how the rosary led them to becoming Catholic, Bevel shared his spiritual journey on the matter:
+When someone mentioned how the rosary led to the Catholic Church, Bevel shared his spiritual journey on the matter:

 “I had sort of a Spiritual Awakening last year, and thought I was being called to be a Catholic!
-I went to one catechism class and thought, ‘Well, I love the Catholics very much, but I, Mike Bevel, am not a Catholic.’ /1
+I went to one catechism class and thought, ‘Well, I love the Catholics very much, but I, Mike Bevel, am not a Catholic.'”

 Even Catholic author and radio show host Jennifer Fulwiler jumped into the conversation and shared, “When my husband, who was raised Baptist, first encountered a rosary he held it up and said ‘How do you operate this?'”